design909/AIM_Python_Task/README.md

 Run each script individually to see the output.
 For example, run `factorial.py` to calculate the factorial of a number.

+NOTE: I have created this assignment as a practice exercise for the Postgraduate Diploma in Artificial Intillegence & Machine Learning, included in the coursework requirements.

 Author:
 Jerah Meel Ello